 It also works in reverse.
 If I take a photo on my cell phone, I can save it to dropbox through the dropbox app on my phone.
 Then, instantly the photo is backed up onto my external drive in the studio so I have access to it right away.

 Your photos are like the diary of your life.
-Losing them would be devastating in the same way that having your house burn to the ground would be.
+Losing them would be as devastating as having your house burn to the ground.
 If you take steps now, you will protect your precious memories when the inevitable hard drive crash comes your way.